-Controlling Asthma Triggers: Other
+Controlling Other Triggers

 Limit outdoor activity during the type of weather that affects you.

-Protect your lungs by wearing a scarf over your mouth and nose in cold weather.
+Wear a scarf over your mouth and nose in cold weather.

 Take care of your general health.
 Get plenty of sleep.
-And eat a healthy, balanced diet with lots of fruit and vegetables.
+And, eat a healthy, balanced diet with lots of fruit and vegetables.

 Check food labels for “sulfites,” “metabisulfites,” and “sulfur dioxide.”
-These are often found in foods such as wine, beer, and dried fruit.
-Avoid foods that contain these additives.
+These are often found in foods such as wine, beer, and dried fruits.

 Laughing, crying, or feeling excited are triggers for some people.

 Try to focus on a soothing image in your mind.
 This will help relax you and calm your breathing.